-We are currently updating our RESPECT curriculum (see below) ready for implementation in September 2021.
-We are working closely with curriculum experts to develop:
+We have developed our RESPECT curriculum, alongside introducing our new ESSENTIALS curriculum for implementation in September 2021.
+We have worked closely with curriculum experts to develop:

 - progressive learning - ensuring the children's learning more clearly builds on what has been covered previously and prepares them for what comes next